raimohanska/harmaja/README.md

 }
 ```

-I added an simple TextInput components that renders the given `Property<string>` into an input element and calls
+I added an simple TextInput component that renders the given `Property<string>` into an input element and calls
 its `onChange` listener.
 Yes, with Harmaja, you can embed reactive properties into DOM element props just like that.
 Now the question is, how to implement `onNameChange`, as well as the myriad similar functions you may need in your
 more complex applications.